CarlyWilliams22/CarlyWilliams22.github.io/index.md

 * Gameplay part 1 general gameplay: https://youtu.be/4eHlhcLYxF8
 * Gameplay part 2 dealing with the helper and putting out fires: https://youtu.be/INxgw5u8uFk

-# Steal Away
+# Steal Away - 2021
-#### A 3D Museum heist simulator where the player must steal the target item and evade the night guard.
+#### A 3D museum heist simulator where the player must steal the target item and evade the night guard.
 Made for the class 3D Games at Grove City College.
 ![Steal Away man in the van security cameras](Steal Away_Moment.jpg)

-Break into a museam to commit a hiest!
+Break into a museum to commit a hiest!
 ![Steal away look at a room](Steal Away_Moment(3).jpg)

 Take control of the man in the van!
 Unlock doors and keep an eye out for the security guard on the cameras.